 - Start a blog centred around holiday planning, providing resources that help people do exactly that.

 - Establish a site that focuses specifically on reviewing holiday travel items like luggage, beach bags and cooler boxes.

 The possibilities are endless!

-In other words, the quality of your traffic.
 The source of your traffic is paramount to the success of your blog.

 You want to target people that have the highest spending power.
 For English language websites, this is typically the UK, US, Canada and Australia.

 Your keyword research should be solely based on traffic data from these four countries.

 You may even want to target specific countries with your blog.
 For example, you may find that most of your visitors are from the US so you’d prefer to give ranking preference for your website to people searching in the United States.